TamimEhsan/interview-questions-bangladesh/docs/companies/revesystems.md

 <article>

-What the the SOLID principles?
+What are the SOLID principles?

 </article>